Vanderbilt University Logo

 Graded Only Basis

-An undergraduate course to be offered as graded only (no pass/fail allowed) has at least one of these characteristics specified in its proposal:
+An undergraduate course to be offered as graded only (no pass/fail allowed) must have at least one of these characteristics specified in its proposal:

 • Group projects or assignments in which efforts of one student may affect the grade of another student.